What is intra-EU Mobility for the purpose of studies?

 Duration of intra-EU mobility

 You can study in the Netherlands for a maximum of 360 days.
-Your residence permit for the purpose of studies in the other EU country must be valid for this whole period.
+Your residence permit for the purpose of studies in the other EU country must be valid as long as you study in the Netherlands.

 - Living in the Netherlands